-Quantitative model To quantify the mechanism, I embed the mental accounting preference in the infinite-horizon model studied in Section 4.2.
+Quantitative model To quantify the mechanism, I embed the mental accounting preference in the infinite-horizon model studied in Section 3.2.
 As I have an additional parameter ψ that determines the degree of mental accounting, I remove discount factor heterogeneity and calibrate (β, ψ) to target the same two moments as before, namely the average liquid wealth and the average MPC out of \$1,000.
 All other parameters remain unchanged.
-The calibration exercise leads to $\beta = 0.975$ and $\psi = 0.065$.18
+The calibration exercise leads to $\beta = 0.975$ and $\psi = 0.065$.14

-I repeat the same experiment of high-risk shock as in Section 4.2.
-The left subplot of Figure 6 shows the consumption policy of an employed household in steady state and in the period when the high-risk shock hits.
+I repeat the same experiment of high-risk shock as in Section 3.2.
+The left subplot of Figure 5 shows the consumption policy of an employed household in steady state and in the period when the high-risk shock hits.
 Same as the standard model, the high-risk consumption policy is everywhere below the steady-state policy.
 The flat region is shifted to the right, consistent with the prediction of Proposition 3.
-The right subplot of Figure 6 shows the corresponding MPC out of \$1,000, overlaid with the density of the distribution.
-We can see that for households that used to be in the flat region, their MPCs drop dramatically.19 Although not shown in the figure, some of the wealthy households that were close to the upper bound of the flat region do see their MPCs increase.
-That being said, their population share is small, as can be inferred from the decreasing density of the wealth distribution.20 Also, note that for the relatively poor households that do not engage in mental accounting behavior, their MPCs actually increase due to the stronger precautionary saving motive.21
+The right subplot of Figure 5 shows the corresponding MPC out of \$1,000, overlaid with the density of the distribution.
+We can see that for households that used to be in the flat region, their MPCs drop dramatically.
+Note that unlike in Figure 4, the MPC is smoother, below one, and is high for households beyond the flat region.
+This is because the size of the income change is not infinitesimal.
+Nonetheless, the economic mechanism is exactly the same as in the stylized model.

+Although not shown in the figure, some of the wealthy households that were close to the upper bound of the flat region do see their MPCs increase.
+That being said, their population share is small, as can be inferred from the decreasing density of the wealth distribution.
+This is not an arbitrary result of the calibration.
+Recall that for households that are above the flat region, they are dissaving, and vice versa for households that are below the flat region.
+Given the idiosyncratic